20522 - MANAGING THE GROWING ENTREPRENEURIAL VENTURE

 - The entrepreneur's choice to be supported by external investors.

-- Value creation and drivers used by Private Equity investors.
+- Value creation and value drivers used by Venture Capital investors.

 - Internal and external growth strategies.
 Corporate diversification and its limits.

-- Preparation and valuation of development plans.
-Scalability and. defensibility in the early stages of a company.
+- Scalability and defensibility in the early stages of a company.

 - The choice of financial investors for the development of the company.
 Managing the relationship with the investors.
 Exit.
 Consequences from the standpoint of the investee company.

-Materials will be available on e-learning platform and course reserve at the beginning of the course.
+Materials are made available online (on the blackboard platform) at the beginning of the course.